Adventures, Expeditions

 Mike was gone.

-As I have grown older, more traveled and somewhat more informed I truly appreciate ‘Time’ is my most precious resource.
+As I have grown older, well-travelled and somewhat more informed I truly appreciate ‘Time’ is my most precious resource.
 ‘A day at a time’, I accept I am passing through Life just this once!
 I choose not to waste the Adventure!

 Crew Profiles for the “TOBY WALLACE” January 2016